CodeSailor411/optibuddy/README.md

 ## Overview

 **Optibuddy** is an AI-powered solution designed to optimize industrial performance through real-time data analysis and recommendations.
-Leveraging a fine-tuned language model (LLM) and IoT data, Optibuddy helps industries reduce resource waste, improve energy efficiency, and make informed decisions to boost sustainability.
+Leveraging the state-of-the-art LLaMA 3.2 model from Meta and IoT data, Optibuddy helps industries reduce resource waste, improve energy efficiency, and make informed decisions to boost sustainability.

 ---